 Transitioning from nursing homes often means confronting challenges such as mobility restrictions and the increased need for assistance in daily activities.
 To continue living independently, many seniors explore solutions that allow them to thrive at home safely.
 One effective option is the use of mobility aids like VELA chairs.
 Senior-Friendly Chairs for Home are medically approved and specifically designed to enhance daily living.
 These chairs offer improved safety and freedom of movement while seated, supporting everyday activities such as cooking, dressing, and transferring, all while easing the caregiving burden.

-Recent innovations in assistive technology further support independent living.
-AI-powered smart devices, such as advanced smart glasses with real-time visual interpretation and hands-free interaction, now enable immediate environmental feedback and seamless navigation for users with visual impairments or mobility challenges.
-These integrated AI assistants reduce the need for manual device operation or menu navigation, enhancing autonomy and efficiency.
-Wearable assistive technologies, including haptic vests and intuitive navigation aids, are increasingly compact, discreet, and designed for daily use in public and private environments Let’s Envision, 2025 FAFTB, 2025 InnoCaption, 2025.
+Recent innovations in assistive technology continue to support independent living.
+AI-powered smart devices, such as smart glasses with real-time interpretation and hands-free interaction, now provide immediate feedback and seamless navigation for users with visual or mobility challenges.
+These AI assistants reduce the need for manual device operation, contributing to greater independence and efficiency.
+Wearable assistive technologies, including discreet haptic vests and intuitive navigation aids, are designed for daily use, making support available in both private and public settings Let’s Envision, 2025 FAFTB, 2025 InnoCaption, 2025 Sen Teacher Training, 2025.

 How Mobility Solutions Like VELA Make a Difference